 For example, the tools are easy enough to use that a sales team can sit on the same side of the table with their customer and browse the history of what they purchased.
 What adds punch is the ability to interactively query the data and look at different time periods, averages and trends, depending on where the conversation is going.
 A supplier can help their customer plan future purchases, work through different scenarios, and optimize how they are spending money.
 This is adding value to the business transaction without adding much cost.

 OLAP is not dead.
 But it has morphed into only one interesting option among many analytics tools.
 The concept of structuring data with dimensions and hierarchies persists because it provides guardrails.
 Business users can query the data in business terms without knowing the technical details of the implementation.

-For a more on OLAP’s role in organizations today, don’t miss our recorded webinar Is OLAP Dead?
-Here, we explore various facets of OLAP, pros and cons of the big three current OLAP technologies and discuss real life client scenarios for a pragmatic perspective.
+For a more on OLAP’s role in organizations today, don’t miss our on-demand webinar Is OLAP Dead?
+We explore various facets of OLAP, pros and cons of the big three current OLAP technologies and discuss real life client scenarios for a pragmatic perspective.

 Thanks to David Currie for being inspired by our OLAP webinar and providing this blog post.
 David is a long-time Cognos consultant and former Cognos employee.
 He also blogs about business intelligence and big data at davidpcurrie.com.